Madden NFL 22 review: "Franchise fans finally have something to get excited for"

-Disclaimer: This Madden NFL 22 review is being published without a score due to publisher embargo.
-Check back at the end of the week for our final verdict.
+NOTE: Due to a publisher embargo, this review was initially published with no score on Tuesday, August 17, and updated with a final score on Friday 20 August

-The common refrain from those on the outside looking in at sports games is "it's the same every year".
-I've found that diehards generally don't subscribe to that notion, and would rather pick apart an annual sports game on the merits of its new, if sometimes subtle, changes.
+For anyone who's not a fan of sports games, it's common to think that "it's the same every year".
+But, those of us who do play every year would argue against that, preferring rather to pick apart an annual sports game on the merits of its new, if sometimes subtle, changes.
 However, the idea has rung true in one regard as it comes to the Madden series: the abandonment of Franchise mode.
 Going on nearly a decade since the last sweeping changes to one of Madden's most popular modes, the wait has been agonizing, but it's finally over.
 As a whole, Madden 22 is an inconsistent game, but Franchise is, at long last, the priority.

 The exciting thing is that now Franchise will enjoy a similar rollout of content, but even on day one, Franchise is the best it's been in years.
 It starts with the new coaching management system.
 Every Franchise player will have direct control over their head coach, offensive and defensive coordinators, as well as the player personnel department.
 This extends from basic hiring and firing decisions to the much more interesting skill trees making their debut.